shanec-/nullfactory.net/Snow/_posts/2018-02-18-yaml-builds-and-branches-visual-studio-team-services.md

 ## Final Thoughts

-Branching of build definitions give team members to customize and test changes to the build definition in isolation.
-It also causes the least amount of disruption to the rest of the team until the changes are ready to merge with main development.
+The ability to branch build definitions gives team members the ability to customize and test build changes in isolation.
+It also minimizes the disruption to on going development until the changes are ready to be merged and shared with the rest of the team.

 ### Path Filters